 More about tearing

 Most women experience some level of tearing during childbirth.
-After you have given birth, the midwife or doctor will examine you to see if you have a tear and, if so, what type of tear it is.
+After you have given birth, the care provider will examine you to see if you have a tear and, if so, what type of tear it is.

 3 min read

-After you have given birth, the midwife checks if you have a tear that needs stitches.
+After you have given birth, the care provider checks if you have a tear that needs stitches.
 You will be given a local anesthetic before the examination and stitches to relieve discomfort.
 You might be given a pudendal nerve block.
 You must get the proper anesthetic.
 However, you'll be able to feel the examination, which might be uncomfortable.
 When the care team examines the tear you'll have your feet in stirrups so they can see properly.
-It is common for two midwives or a midwife and a doctor to examine you to make sure they assess the tear correctly.
+It is common for two doctors to examine you to make sure they assess the tear correctly.
 To assess if there is an injury involving the sphincter muscle, the person examining usually checks the anus with one finger.
 While you're being examined, you can hold your baby for skin-to-skin contact if you wish.

 Types of tears: